-4 very important plugins you can’t neglect
+4 very important plugins we can’t neglect

 - More plugins* = More requests = Slow website